Hoenn/hoenn.github.io/_posts/2019-2-6-mcrosvc:Starting small, a gRPC backend.md

 }
 ```
 When we regenerate our `main.pb.go` file we see the new messages but don't see any
 changes related to `service UDBAPI`.
-This is because protobuf doesn't contain an RPC implementation by default, but we can get that feature with a plugin.
+This is because `protoc` doesn't contain an RPC implementation by default, but we can get that feature with a plugin.
 From now on when we regenerate our `pb.go` we'll use the `grpc` plugin

 `protoc --go_out=plugins=grpc:. *.proto`